-Note: To complete the worksheet shown on the following page, you will need to refer to your Federal Itemized Deductions Worksheet in your federal instructions.
+Note: To complete the worksheet shown below, you will need to refer to your Federal Itemized Deductions Worksheet in your federal instructions.

 1. Enter total itemized deductions from Federal Schedule A, line 29 1.
 2. Divide line 9 by line 3 on the Federal Itemized Deductions Worksheet 2.
 3. Multiply state income taxes from Federal Schedule A, line 5 by line 2 above 3.
-4. Subtract line 3 above from state income taxes from Federal Schedule A, line 5 4.
-5. Subtract line 4 above from line 1 above 5.
+4. Subtract line 3 above from state income taxes from Federal Schedule A, line 5 5.
+Subtract line 4 above from line 1 above 5.
 6. Enter the amount of federal itemized gaming losses 6.
 7. Enter the amount of non-Mississippi (residents only) gaming losses to the extent of non-Mississippi gaming income 7.
 8. Line 5 less line 6 plus line 7.
-Enter the result here and on Form 80-108, Schedule A, line 10 8.
+Enter the result here and on Form 80-108, Schedule A. line 10 8.
+1 Schedule A. III e 10 O.